sandhya212/Mistic/intro.rst

 What is Mistic
 --------------
 This is a Python tool using the Bokeh library to view multiple multiplex images simultaneously.
-Currently the code supports 7-panel Vectra images.
+The code has been tested on 7-panel Vectra, 32-panel CODEX and 44-panel t-CyCIF images.

 .. image:: figures/Mistic_GUI.jpg
   :width: 600